Everything You Need To Know About A Dog’s Mouth

 Dog Mouth Anatomy

-Like our human mouths, the dog mouth contains a tongue, teeth, and gums, and the mouth is surrounded by cheeks and lips.
+Like our human mouths, the dog mouth contains a tongue, teeth, and gums, and it is surrounded by cheeks and lips.
 It’s located in the front, lower part of the face.
-Their entire mouth is lined with mucus membranes that manufacture and secrete saliva from their glands, keeping it moist and helping move debris and food down into the throat.
+Their entire mouth is lined with mucus membranes that manufacture and secrete saliva from their glands, keeping the mouth moist and helping move debris and food down into the throat and digestive tract.

-A dog’s tongue, like a human’s, primarily helps guide and process food and water into the esophagus and has tastebuds that allow your dog to process tastes and scents.
-A dog’s tongue also helps them regulate their body temperature when they pant, and they also use it to clean themselves and (potentially) their puppies!
+A dog’s tongue, like a human’s, primarily helps guide and process food and water into the esophagus.
+It has taste buds that allow your dog to process tastes and scents.
+The tongue also helps dogs regulate their body temperature when they pant.
+In addition, dogs use their tongues to clean themselves.

 A dog’s teeth are used to chew, tear, nibble, carry, puncture and grind food and toys.
-They are used when playing with other pups or sometimes utilized as a weapon to protect themselves from harm or attack a threat.
+They are used when playing with other pups or sometimes utilized to protect themselves from harm or attack.

 A small black and tan dog pants exposing their tongue and bottom teeth.
 Their tongue is pink with a patch of black pigmentation

-A dog’s oral health is essential for helping ensure their overall health, and the color of their gums can often be a good indicator of where they’re at health-wise.
-Depending on your dog and their breed, a healthy set of dog gums should be pink, ranging from soft pink to bright pink.
+The color of a dog’s gums can often be a good indicator of where they’re at health-wise.
+Depending on your dog and their breed, a healthy set of dog gums should be pink.
+This pink can range from soft pink to bright pink.
 A set of healthy dog gums should also be moist.

 How Many Teeth Do Dogs Have?